 When looking at mobile two-way radio coverage, many users jump to the conclusion that the higher the gain rating is on an antenna, the better the coverage.
 That is not necessarily the case.
 In this blog, we take a look at the conditions that may affect coverage and help you select the appropriate gain antenna for best results.

 Antennas do not make power; they only propagate radio waves.
 Different antenna designs have different propagation patterns.
 Unity gain (equivalent to 0 dB gain) ¼ wave antennas propagate RF in an omnidirectional, or circular pattern.
 Since an antenna does not make power, increasing gain in one direction will decrease propagation in another.
 Typically, antennas with gain will lose the vertical propagation or “roundness” of the pattern and become flattened and elongated with the higher gain antenna you choose.
 As you can see in the illustration, using a gain antenna may cause poor performance in a hilly environment.

 In conclusion, as with many things, your antenna gain choice depends on several factors.
-Generally, in the Pacific Northwest we tend to recommend 3 dB antennas for mobile radio users in order to account for both distance and our hilly terrain.
+Generally, in the Pacific Northwest, we tend to recommend 3 dB antennas for mobile radio users in order to account for both distance and our hilly terrain.
 Your individual needs may not fit a one-size-fits-all approach.
-We are more than happy to discuss your specific application and make recommendations for your specific needs.
-Give us a call.
+Speak with us today — w are more than happy to discuss your specific application and make recommendations for your specific needs.